-The other event we analyze is the announcement following the Federal Open Market Committee (FOMC) meeting of July 31, 2019.
-In this recent meeting the Federal Reserve operated its first interest rate cut in over a decade, the last one dating back to the 2008 financial crisis, encountering mixed reactions in both the news and the markets.
-In particular an answer to a question in the Q\&A press conference by the Fed Chairman Powell has been highlighted by news agencies, when being asked whether further cuts in the future meetings were an option, he answered ``we're thinking of it essentially as a midcycle adjustment to policy" \cite{powell2019press}.
+The second event we analyze is the announcement following the Federal Open Market Committee (FOMC) meeting of July 31, 2019.
+In this meeting the Federal Reserve operated its first interest rate cut in over a decade, the last one dating back to the 2008 financial crisis, encountering mixed reactions in both the news and the markets.
+In particular an answer to a question in the Q\&A press conference by the Fed Chairman Powell has been highlighted by news agencies, when being asked whether further cuts in the future meetings were an option, he answered ``we're thinking of it essentially as a midcycle adjustment to policy'' \cite{powell2019press}.
 This answer triggered turmoil in the equity markets, with all major indices dropping around $2\%$ in a few minutes.

-Our analysis focuses again for both events on midprice movements for the then S\&P100-indexed stocks at the 5 seconds time scale\footnote{Data provided by LOBSTER academic data - powered by NASDAQ OMX.}.
-Differently from the previous example, here we apply the DyEKIM methodology to study variations in the relative importance of different sets of parameters as events unfold, as defined in Eq. \ref{eq:dyekim}.
-In this setting we include no covariates $x_k(t)$, so there is no $b$ parameter matrix and consequently no $\beta_k(t)$.
-As usual we begin by running the Lagrange Multiplier test on each of the hypothesized time-varying parameters, obtaining that all the nulls are rejected on both datasets as summarized in the second and third columns of Table \ref{tab:pvals}.
-To exclude dependencies between the tests we take as null models both the completely static model (i.e. where all the time-varying parameters are constant) and the model where all the parameters are time-varying except the one being tested, obtaining similar results regardless of the choice.

-Here to better understand the results we introduce another quantity to the analysis, given by the value of the components of the effective fields $g_i(t)$, each related to one of our time-varying parameters.
-In particular, we define
+Like in the previous section, we construct our dataset for both events taking price movements for the then S\&P100-indexed stocks at the 5 seconds time scale and constructing the associated price activity time series.
+Differently from the previous example, here we apply the DyEnKIM methodology to study variations in the relative importance of different sets of parameters as events unfold.
+In this case the LM test rejects the null of constant parameters for all $\beta$s and all datasets.
+To better interpret the results we introduce the value of the components of the effective fields $g_i(t)$, each related to one of the time-varying parameters

-which we then average at each time across all indices $i$, obtaining the quantities $\langle g_{\beta_{diag}} \rangle (t)$ and so on.
+which we then average at each time across all indices $i$, obtaining the quantities $\langle g_{diag} \rangle (t)$ and so on.